- What Makes a Good No-Pull Leash?

 The lead measures at 225 cm length by 19 mm width.Available On Amazon

 9. Dogs & Co.
 Rolled Leather Police Training Lead

 This lead is not only practical but also a bit of a luxury item.
 Beautifully crafter from soft rolled brown leather this lead includes chrome fittings.
 Beyond the aesthetics this 200cm lead is VERY strong – so good for large breads and those with great strength.Available On Amazon

 When Pigs Fly!: Training Success with Impossible Dogs

 Written by Jane Killion, this firsthand account of training dogs considers not only the owner but the dog, providing guidelines that are both humane and dignified.

 Covering techniques such as shaping and clicker training – this is a must read for anyone looking for practical advice on training a difficult dog.Available On Amazon

-This concludes our collection of 9 Best Dog Leads that Stop Pulling.
+This concludes the collection of our dog leashes to stop pulling.
 As we explained there are some great leads out there which need suitable collars/harnesses.
-Alternatively (or in combination with) there are head collar where the leads themselves are less important as long as they are robust.
+Alternatively (or in combination with) there are head collars where the leads themselves are less important as long as they are robust.
 Breed, energy levels and desired training outcomes will heavily influence your choice.
 From the items above this is our summary to suit your needs.

-We hope you enjoyed our article on the best dog leads that stop pulling.
+We hope you enjoyed our article on dog leads that stop pulling.
 If you have any other suggestions please let us know in the comments section below.